Home

 QUESTION:

-How do I remove red wine bottle ring from marble counter top?
+How do I remove red wine bottle ring stain from a marble countertop?

 ANSWER:

-What has likely happened is the wine etched the marble, which damages the surface, exposing more porous raw marble.
+What likely happened is that the red wine first etched the marble, which damages the surface, exposing more porous raw marble making it more absorbent.

-Once etched, the wine stained the marble.
+Once etched, the red wine then absorbed and stained the marble.
 So, to recap...

-Etching has physically damaged your marble.
-This is one problem.
-Has nothing to do with sealing (in case you are wondering)
+Problem #1: Etching has physically damaged your marble removing the shiny (or smooth honed) surface layer.
+This has nothing to do with sealing (in case you are wondering).
+Sealing won't prevent this.

 And...

-You'll need to get the stain out first before addressing the etching.
+You'll need to get the wine stain out first before addressing the marble etching.
 I'm sure you've realized by now that spraying and scrubbing with a cleaner will not work.

-You'll find complete step-by-step instructions how to do both correctly (lots of bogus info online) in our Cleaning Marble Secrets Guide.
+You'll find complete step-by-step instructions regarding both issues.... how to repair marble etching and staining correctly in our Cleaning Marble Secrets Guide.

 Typically marble is not recommended for kitchen countertops... it's just too easy to damage and creates tiresome maintenance issues.

-The guide covers everything you need to know to protect, clean and maintain marble with practical solutions to any problem you may encounter.
+The guide covers everything you need to know to prevent problems, protect, clean and maintain marble along with practical, proven solutions to any marble repair problem you may encounter.

 Click here to add your own comments